HPAC/PartialRanker/README.md

 # AlgorithmRanking

 A methodology to rank algorithms.
+In order to run the code, use one of the following methods:

+## 1) Manual Installation

 ### Requirements: